Contact Us: 800.562.5589 | Login to My PPMRRG

 Verdicts & News

-Overland Park, Kansas - February 23, 2024 - Preferred Physicians Medical (PPM), industry-leading provider of professional liability insurance for anesthesia practices, announced today that Chris Edwards, JD, recently joined PPM in the position of Senior Claims Professional and Risk Advisor.
+Overland Park, Kansas – April 1, 2024 – Preferred Physicians Medical (PPM), industry-leading provider of professional liability insurance for anesthesia practices, announced that a jury in Yuma County, Arizona, returned a unanimous defense verdict in favor of a PPM-insured anesthesiologist at the conclusion of a two-week wrongful death trial.

 News Archive